psycho-beauty/ping-skill/README.md

 ---

-Configuration is stored in a text file, `hosts.txt`, with one keyword,setting,URL per line:
+Configuration is stored in a text file, `hosts.txt`, with one "keyword,setting,URL" per line:

     google,0,https://google.com